twilio/autopilot-cli/readme.md

-Twilio Autopilot CLI (Experimental)
+Twilio Autopilot CLI
 ===
-A command line interface for managing Twilio Autopilot.
+A command line interface for managing Twilio Autopilo.
 After installing you'll be able to:

-* Create an assistant
+* Create an assistant from a template
 * Export an existing assistant to a json file
 * Update an existing assistant with a json file
 * Delete an assistant
+* Simulate an Assistant
+* Import a DialogFlow Agent
+* Bulk upload field values

+The Autopilot CLI enable you to:

+* Keep your assistant in a repository with version control
+* Integrate with your CI environment
+* Share the schema files to collaborate on development

 ## Installation